chjj/blessed/README.md

 Blessed has been used to implement other popular libraries and programs.
 Examples include: the [slap text editor][slap] and [blessed-contrib][contrib].
+The blessed API itself has gone on to inspire [termui][termui] for Go.

 ## Install